 - a.
 [SPM-2] Specimen ID this field is required by TDH. - b.
 [SPM-4] Specimen Type this field is required and should be populated with either SNOMED codes and descriptions or codes and descriptions from the HL70070 or HL70487 tables. - c.
 [SPM-8] Specimen Source Site this field should be populated with either SNOMED codes and descriptions or codes and descriptions from the HL70163 or HL70070 tables. - d.
-[SPM-17] Specimen Collection Date/Time this field is required by TDH. - 12.
-FTS File Trailer Segment - a.
-[FTS-1] File Batch Count = '1' - 13.
-BTS Batch Trailer Segment - a.
-[BTS-1] Batch Message Count should be the total number of messages contained in the batch.
+[SPM-17] Specimen Collection Date/Time this field is required by TDH.

+12. FTS - File Trailer Segment

+a.
+[FTS-1] File Batch Count = '1'

+13. BTS - Batch Trailer Segment

+a.
+[BTS-1] Batch Message Count - should be the total number of messages contained in the batch with a limit of 2000 messages per Batch.

-- 14. Additional Comments: - a.
-Value types of ED (Encapsulated Data), RP (Reference Pointer), CX (Extended composite ID with check digit) will not be accepted. - b.
+14. Additional Comments:

+a.
+Value types of ED (Encapsulated Data) and RP (Reference Pointer) will not be accepted.

+- b.
 Observation Identifiers: LOINC codes and their published long name descriptions or agreed upon descriptions by the signatories to this document are required. - c.
 Observation Values: SNOMED concept codes and their published descriptions or agreed upon descriptions by the signatories to this document are required for qualitative observation values. - d.
 For values listed as RE (Required but may be empty), if the value is known, then it is required to be sent.
 However, if the value is unknown, please leave the field empty. - e.
 Observations about a specimen will follow the SPM segment.
 Observations about an order will follow the OBR segment.